AECP-ETHZ/FARMIND/README.md

 The ABM integrates into a gams linear programming model to select the optimal strategy from the set of ABM options and generate an income value for the year.

+# Library Installation in Eclipse

+Required libraries:
+1. Download jgrapht-1.1.0.zip file from here: http://jgrapht.org/
+2. Download commons-math3-3.6.1-bin.zip from here: http://commons.apache.org/proper/commons-math/download_math.cgi

+Both of the those libraries should already be downloaded and included in the /lib/ directory.

+1. In Eclipse Open:
+	Window->Preferences->java->Build Path->User Libraries

+2. Select "New" and input the name of the library:
+	Either jgrapht or commons-math3-3.6.1

+3. After creating the library, link the new library with the jar files.
+	Select "Add JAR" and select the JAR files from the /lib/ folder in the project that correspond to the library name.

+4. In the main Eclipse window, right click on the "Farmade" project and select "Build Path->Add Libraries".

+5. In the window, select "User Libraries" and then select the newly created library.

+6. Refresh the project (F5) and compile.

 # Java JAR file extraction
 To extract the required jar file for the external gams integration in eclipse do the following: